Brand0n-Ortega31/Brand0n-Ortega31/README.md

 <h1>Hello!
 I'm Brandon Ortega</h1>

 <p>✨ I am a developer with experience in Web and Mobile Development.
 I lost access to my github account from college so some of the projects will be in my college github account.
 I am passionate about learning and trying new things in CS.
-My current aim is to gain more web development experience and aim to become a full stack developer.</p>
+My current aim is to gain more web development experience and become a full stack developer.</p>

 <h2>Connect with me</h2>